 Because email outreach, by its very nature, is labor-intensive, many SEOs like to use templates to make it easier to craft their contact emails.
 Your email template should include these basic features:

 - Details of what you are offering to the link target

 - VALUE to the prospect

-It is important to remember, however, that your template should not be set in stone.
-For your more important prospects, you will want to send a more personal and carefully crafted email.
-An email template should be reserved for your second-string prospects, and even these should be tweaked as needed to make them more personal.
+However, it is essential to remember that your template should not be set in stone.
+You will want to send a more personal and carefully crafted email to your more important prospects.
+An email template should be reserved for your second-string prospects, and even these should be tweaked to make them more personal.

-A basic link request email should address the webmaster personally, illustrate some knowledge of the site in question, and clearly articulate what you have to offer that will be of benefit to the webmaster and the website.
+An introductory link request email should address the webmaster personally, illustrate some knowledge of the site in question, and clearly articulate what you offer to benefit the webmaster and the website.

 Simply asking for a backlink will not work.
-Explain that you recognize their authority in your niche industry, you enjoy their content, and you have similar content that they, and their clients, might find interesting and valuable.
+Explain that you recognize their authority in your niche industry, enjoy their content, and have similar content that they and their clients might find interesting and valuable.